How are the Florida Courts calculating child support?

 This is a frequent question by many parties, both those receiving, and those paying child support.
-Child support is calculated based on Florida Statutes Chapter 61.30.
+Calculating child support is based on Florida Statutes Chapter 61.30.
 In determining a parties’ gross income, the Court looks at the following in terms of income (61.30(2)(a)):

 (a) Gross income shall include, but is not limited to, the following: